orcasound/orcanode-monitor/docs/Design.md

   * **AudioStandardDeviation**: The standard deviation of the audio stream obtained in step 4d.

+  * **OrcaHelloId**: The ID of the node at OrcaHello.

+  * **PartitionValue**: Always has the value 1.
+This is used because Cosmos requires all tables to have a partition key, but there are not enough nodes to make it worth partitioning the table.

 ### Configured parameters

+**AZURE_COSMOS_DATABASENAME**: The name of the Azure Cosmos database to use.

-**AZURE_SQL_CONNECTIONSTRING**: The connection string for the SQL database to use.
-To minimize costs, it is important that "Pooling" be set to False.
-Default: Server=(localdb)\mssqllocaldb;Database=OrcanodeMonitorContext-361a3d40-f3a0-4228-92d0-34532be19b05;Trusted_Connection=True;MultipleActiveResultSets=true;Pooling=False
+**AZURE_COSMOS_CONNECTIONSTRING**: The connection string for the Cosmos database to use.

+**IFTTT_SERVICE_KEY**: If-This-Then-That service key as provided via the ifttt.com service.

+**ORCASOUND_DATAPLICITY_TOKEN**: Security token that allows reading state from Dataplicity.

 **ORCASOUND_POLL_FREQUENCY_IN_MINUTES**: Service will poll each orcanode at the configured frequency.
 Default: 5